sorgerlab/bioentities_paper/README.md

 Step 2: Build REACH without FamPlex and read PMIDs
 --------------------------------------------------

-- Build REACH, b4a284, without FamPlex
+- Build REACH without FamPlex
-- Run on EC2, upload JSON files to key PMIDXXXXX/reach_no_famplex (scripts not included)
 - output: combined_genes_no_famplex_stmts.pkl (the pickle file contains a dictionary mapping each PMID to a list of Statements)